• Home

 21st April 2025.
 The BioInnovation Group welcomes Leanne Burke (Masters in Diagnostics and Precision Medicine project student) and Victoria Sherwood (Masters in Biotherapeutics project student) to the lab to work on two separate projects related to CRC diagnostic development.
 One project is in collaboration with a European Biotech and the other in collaboration with TCD.

-Congratulations - Richard O'Kennedy Award overal winner
+Congratulations - Richard O'Kennedy Award overall winner

-Congratulations - Richard O'Kennedy Award overal winner
+Congratulations - Richard O'Kennedy Award overall winner

-Congratulations - Richard O'Kennedy Award overal winner
+Congratulations - Richard O'Kennedy Award overall winner

 12th Dec 2024.
 We are delighted to celebrate the award for Associate Prof. Paul Leonard (Overall Winner Richard O’Kennedy Award).